As magical Saint Peter’s run ends, UNC and Duke take rivalry to Final Four

-North Carolina and Duke, the greatest rivals in this sport and perhaps any other, have never played in the NCAA tournament.
+As ladders were set up under the baskets, fans in Carolina blue chanted: “We want Duke!
+We want Duke!”
+North Carolina and Duke, the greatest rivals in this sport and perhaps any other, have never met in the NCAA tournament.
 It will happen Saturday in New Orleans at the Final Four after the Tar Heels overwhelmed the valiant Peacocks, 69-49.
-The winner will play Kansas or Villanova for the national championship.
-Coach Mike Krzyzewski will coach for his sixth national championship or lose to his sworn enemy and never grace the sideline again.
+The winner will play Kansas or Villanova for the national championship two days later.
+Coach Mike Krzyzewski will coach for his sixth NCAA title or lose to his sworn enemy and never grace the sideline again.
 The game is days away but already historic.

-As ladders were set up under the baskets, North Carolina fans chanted: “We want Duke!
-We want Duke!”

 The Tar Heels, a No. 8 seed by résumé only, continued their late-season transformation from underachiever to powerhouse.
 They roared into the Final Four under first-year coach Hubert Davis, who replaced fellow Tar Heels legend Roy Williams in the offseason and, after shaking hands Sunday, buried his face in his palms and cried.
 Saint Peter’s, the first No. 15 seed to reach the Elite Eight, the team from a little school from a gritty New Jersey city that captured the country’s heart, could not extend its magic to one more weekend.